About ESWI2025

 Federico MARTINÓN TORRESHospital Clínico Universitario de Santiago de Compostela, Spain

-4. Panel discussion and closing
+4. Panel discussion and closing remarks

 Colin RUSSELLESWI Board Member, Academic Medical Center, University of Amsterdam, Netherlands